 On August 2, 2022 the Company, and the Subsidiary Guarantors, entered into the Financing Agreement with Perceptive.
 On December 19, 2022, the Financing Agreement was converted to a Note Purchase Agreement between the same parties and under substantially the same terms and conditions as the Financing Agreement, subject to certain customary note constitution terms.
+On August 10, 2023, the same parties entered into the Consent and Amendment as defined and described in Note 11, which amends the Note Purchase Agreement.

-The Note Purchase Agreement provides for an initial \$75.0 million notes issuance (the "Tranche 1 Notes"), and the Company may request an additional \$25.0 million notes issuance to be made available at Perceptive's sole discretion before August 2, 2024.
+The Note Purchase Agreement provides for an initial \$75.0 million notes issuance (the "Tranche 1 Notes").
+Pursuant to the Consent and Amendment, the Company may request in its sole discretion, and Perceptive has agreed to subscribe to purchase upon such request, an additional \$25.0 million notes issuance (the "Tranche 2 Notes") at any time before August 2, 2024 subject to the terms of the Note Purchase Agreement.
+Previously, the Company's request for issuance of the Tranche 2 Notes was to be determined at Perceptive's sole discretion.
 The Note Purchase Agreement matures on August 2, 2026 and is interest-only during the term.
 The Company has the option to redeem outstanding principal notes at any time along with an applicable early redemption fee.
 Outstanding amounts under the Note Purchase Agreement bear interest at a fluctuating rate per annum equal to 10.00% plus the secured overnight financing rate administered by the Federal Reserve Bank of New York for a one-month tenor, subject to a 1.00% floor.
-The annual interest rate was 14.34% at March 31, 2023.
-As of March 31, 2023, the outstanding balance of the Tranche 1 Notes was \$75.0 million plus accrued interest of \$5.2 million.
-During the three-month period ended March 31, 2023, the Company recorded interest expense of \$2.7 million.
+The annual interest rate was 14.81% at June 30, 2023.
+As of June 30, 2023, the outstanding balance of the Tranche 1 Notes was \$75.0 million plus accrued interest of \$2.8 million.
+During the three-month and six-month periods ended June 30, 2023, the Company recorded interest expense of \$2.8 million and \$5.5 million, respectively.